imcodingideas/dotfiles/README.md

 # dotfiles
 My shell is my castle and here are my dotfiles

+Please refrain from forking or cloning this repository.
+It's designed for personal use and inspiration, rather than full replication.
+If you notice anything unusual or incorrect, please open an issue instead.

+NOTE: I might be going a bit overboard with this, but it’s my house, and I’m all for a bit of overengineering if I feel like it! 😅

 ## Steps to bootstrap a new Mac

 1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.